Opt-in and Opt-out

 Regardless of the opt-in method followed, WhatsApp requires that a business:

 - Clearly states that a person is opting in to receive messages from the business over WhatsApp

 - Clearly states the name of the business that a person is opting in to receive messages from

 - Explicitly calls out the types of messages a consumer is opting into (e.g. delivery updates)

 - Provides instructions for how customers can opt-out and honor these requests

 - Complies with all applicable laws

-Only transactional notifications are currently allowed on the WhatsApp Business API.
+Only transactional notifications are currently allowed on the WhatsApp Business Platform.